Setting up a simple firewall in Linux

 # Set Policies 0 ufw has no forwarding and allows ICMP by default. # Related,Established is also allowed by default. ufw default allow incoming ufw default allow outgoing # Rules - Incoming ufw allow in on lo from any # Local Loop ufw allow in ssh ufw allow in http ufw allow in https ufw deny in from 0.0.0.0/0 ufw allow out to 0.0.0.0/0 # UFW can be controlled with ufw enable ufw disable ifw status

-Firewalld came out with Redhat/Centos 7 and is yet another attempt to make iptables easier to use.
+Firewalld came out with Redhat/Centos 7 which is yet another attempt to make iptables easier to use.
 Personally, I think it has had the opposite effect.
 Our rules under firewalld are as follows:

 # Outbound and Related traffic is allowed by default as is ICMP firewall-cmd --set-default-zone=public firewall-cmd --zone=public --add-interface=eth0 # Our public interface is eth0 firewall-cmd --zone=public --add-service=ssh --permanent firewall-cmd --zone=public --add-service=http --permanent firewall-cmd --zone=public --add-service=https --permanent # Reload the firewall firewall-cmd --reload